alexirpan/alexirpan.github.io/_posts/2020-04-14-contact-tracing.markdown

 this information is broadcasted to everyone in the area.
 See this piece from [The Atlantic](https://www.theatlantic.com/ideas/archive/2020/04/contact-tracing-could-free-america-from-its-quarantine-nightmare/609577/), or this article from [Nature](https://www.nature.com/articles/d41586-020-00740-y), for more information.

 Exposing this level of personal detail is entirely unnecessary.
-There are ways without publicizing people's activities to this level of detail.
 There is no change in health outcome between knowing you were near an infected person, and knowing you were near an infected person of a certain age and gender.
 In either case, you should self-quarantine.
 The South Korea model makes people lose privacy